BishopFox/sliver/docs/sliver-docs/pages/docs/md/Getting Started.md

 {"src": "/asciinema/install-1.cast", "cols": "132"}
 ```

 If you install Sliver via the one liner, you can check that the server service is running using `systemctl status sliver`.
-Note that the Sliver service is not configured to start automatically on boot by default (i.e., if you reboot the server you'll need to start the service again using `systemctrl start sliver`):
+Note that the Sliver service is not configured to start automatically on boot by default (i.e., if you reboot the server you'll need to start the service again using `systemctl start sliver`):

 ```asciinema
 {"src": "/asciinema/service-status-1.cast", "cols": "132", "rows": "14", "idleTimeLimit": 8}